togglz/togglz/kotlin/README.md

 # ft3_tokklz
 Kotlin wrapper for togglz library.

+It's not possible to use the `Feature`-Interface for enum features as in Java, because it's `name`-method clashes with the buildin `name`-method of the enum class.

+Therefore this wrapper uses a plain enum without implementing `Feature` and provides a `FeatureProvider` to wrap it into a Feature.

 # Usage (with spring)

 Import Dependency:

 `implementation("org.togglz:kotlin:2.7.0-SNAPSHOT")`

-Create an enum for your feature togglz but don't extend the Togglz-Features interface:
+Create an enum for your feature togglz but don't extend the Togglz-Feature interface:

 ```
  enum class KotlinTestFeatures {